Is Collagen Better Than Glucosamine for Arthritis?

 What is Glucosamine?

-On the other hand, glucosamine is an amino sugar naturally found in the body and plays a key role in the production of cartilage—the connective tissue that cushions our joints.
-As we age, glucosamine levels decline, which can lead to joint wear and tear.
-Some studies suggest that supplementing with glucosamine, particularly in the form of glucosamine sulfate, can help promote the production of cartilage and alleviate joint pain associated with arthritis.
-[3]
+On the other hand, glucosamine is an amino sugar naturally found in your body.
+It plays a key role in the production of cartilage, the connective tissue that cushions your joints.
+Glucosamine levels go down as we age, which can be a problem as it leads to joint wear and tear.

 Glucosamine vs Collagen: Which is Better for Arthritis?